Alexa Weik von Mossner – Principal Investigator

 Alexa is Assoicate Professor of American Studies at the University of Klagenfurt.
 Her scholarly research explores American literature, film, and digital media from a cognitive perspective with a particular focus on affect and emotion.
 She has been a Visiting Researcher at the University of California, Los Angeles in 2014-2015 with support from the Swiss National Science Foundation and a Carson Fellow at the Rachel Carson Center for Environment and Society at the University of Munich from 2010-2011.
 Her academic book publications include Cosmopolitan Minds: Literature, Emotion, and the Transnational Imagination (University of Texas Press, 2014) and Affective Ecologies: Empathy, Emotion and Environmental Narrative (Ohio State UP, 2017).
 She is the editor of Moving Environments: Affect, Emotion, Ecology, and Film (Wilfrid Laurier UP, 2014) and the co-editor (with Sylvia Mayer) of The Anticipation of Catastrophe: Environmental Risk in North American Literature and Culture (Winter, 2014).
 She has also published widely in forums such as the African American Review, MELUS, Interdisciplinary Studies in Literature and Environment, Environmental Humanities, English Studies, Textual Practice and the Journal of Commonwealth and Postcolonial Studies.
 For more information see also her personal website.

 Mario’s research interests revolve around cognitive approaches to utopian and dystopian fiction, affective narratology, and ethnic American literature.
 Currently, he finishes up his Master’s thesis at the University of Klagenfurt on Kim Stanley Robinson’s Three Californias trilogy.
 Mario is interested in a perceptual-associative theory of narration investigating the processes of simulation and imagination, the emotions fear and hope, narrative and affect, and these concept’s relations with (emotional) memory.
-Before joining the Narrative Encounters project, he will spend four months at the University of North Carolina at Greensboro to study Ethnic Studies and Chicano/-a literature.
-As part of the Narrative Encounters team, he will then use a cognitive approach to Chicano/-a literature, investigating how these novels invite readers to feel with their characters and take part in their transcultural journeys.
+He currently is at the University of North Carolina at Greensboro to study Ethnic Studies and Chicanx literature.
+As part of the Narrative Encounters team, he will then use a cognitive approach to Chicanx literature, investigating how these novels invite readers to feel with their characters and take part in their transcultural journeys.